Beaver's Lodge Safari Tent

 Sleeps 4 people

-Safari tent with a hot tub in Devon: From stargazing to bird watching, you can go wild in the country when staying in this gorgeous safari tent - but you won't miss out on life's little luxuries, either.
+Glamping in Devon with a hot tub: From stargazing to bird watching, you can go wild in the country when staying in this gorgeous safari tent - but you won't miss out on life's little luxuries, either.
 Glass of bubbly in the hot tub, anyone?

 City slickers - attention please!
 Do you dream of freedom on your daily commute?
 Is every day full of stress and hassle?
 Are you yearning to get away from it all, to chill out, relax and simply be?
 Well, you've come to the right place.
 Because it's all about getting close to nature at Knightstone Farm's gorgeous glamping safari tent - which comes complete with its very own wood-fired hot tub.
 There's nary a tablet or laptop in sight (with no electricity in your luxury tent, you'll have absolutely no pressure to check those emails, though you can charge a mobile via the solar panel if you really have to…).
 Instead, in this remote rural idyll you can slow right down, switch right off and do nothing but breathe in the country air while enjoying the peaceful views of rolling hills and woodland.
 Sit still enough for long enough and you may spot all sorts of wildlife around and about, from herons, deer and badgers to an otter (if you're lucky) and, incredibly, even wild beavers that have made a secret home by the river bank.
 And if you really must stir yourself to do something, you can pull on your wellies and watch the milking on the farm, help feed the cute calves and collect eggs from the chickens - heck, you can even arrange with the owners to look after a pair of chickens outside your tent for the night or to groom their friendly Shetland ponies.
 Bliss.
 It all starts when you arrive at Knightstone Farm, in a little valley above the winding River Otter, where you'll find the farm's private track.
 Park up and transfer your kit into a wheelbarrow for the last few steps - and roll across to the superb safari tent, sitting in the corner of an enclosed one and half acre meadow.
 It's shared with Otter's Holt Shepherd's Hut, but don't worry, they're set at angles to each other to ensure maximum privacy.
 Outside, a large, south-facing deck looks down to a pretty copse, where a gate leads to a stream and on to a wildlife lake, while dairy cattle graze the nearby fields.
 The hexagonal hot tub - yeah, baby! - is to one side, sheltered by a hedge, and is fired by a wood-burner (your first bag of logs is included and there's a small extra charge if you need more).
 Inside, there's a roomy living area with comfy seating, a dining table and chairs and a kitchen with a proper worktop and cupboards, plus a log-fired range for warming those cockles and cooking up yummy meals - with a generous supply of firewood provided for your whole stay (incidentally, on the covered deck there's also a fridge and a double gas ring and grill for those times when you're desperate for a quick cup of tea or a sausage sarnie).
 Just because you're wild at heart it doesn't mean you'll miss out on any modern comforts, so there's also a double bedroom, two sturdy bunk beds in a separate room, a walk-in wardrobe/store room, and a separate shower-room with a flushing loo and lovely hot shower.
 If you run out of supplies, there's even an honesty shop in one corner of the meadow, with basics - and some treats!
 We've said it before but we'll say it again.
 Bliss.
 Whether you want to watch the sun rise from your verandah or gather round your fire pit to admire the sun set, the quiet beauty of this unique place will capture your heart.
 Listen for an owl or a fox, bird watch, fish the private lake, spot the constellations in the starry night sky or explore the 60 acres of farmland around, including a wide curve of the River Otter (do watch out for small children by the water, though).
 There's no agenda here; it's all just up to you.